freebeer0/how-to-use-private-tor-obfs4-bridges/README.md

 In countries where the Tor Project website is blocked, you can request alternative download links by sending an email to gettor@torproject.org

-Specify your operating system (Windows, macOS, Linux, or Android) and optionally your locale (English = en, Chinese = zh).
+Specify your operating system (windows, osx, linux) and optionally your locale (English = en, Chinese = zh).

-Example: To get links for downloading Tor Browser for Linux in Chinese, send a message to gettor@torproject.org with the words linux zh on it.
+Example: To get links for downloading Tor Browser for Linux in Chinese, send a message to gettor@torproject.org with the words linux zh in it.

 GetTor will reply with links to download Tor Browser from their supported providers.
 They support the following providers: Github, Dropbox, and Google Drive.